bilarslan/github-profile-page/README.md

 ## 📘 Installation

 Fork the repo to your repositories.

 Edit the forked repo name to YOUR_GITHUB_USERNAME.github.io

-· Clone the code and edit:
+· Clone the code in your local and edit:

 in package.json:
 ```